Adrian94F/StereoOnSteroids/README.md

 `./undistort_rectify`.
 Output images with suffix "old" will appear.

+Generate disparity map by running `./disparity`.
+It creates disparity map of sample set of images from OpenCV documentation.
+After that it will use live image from cameras.

 ## TODO
+- Disparity map from live image generation
 - Speeding up by parallel calculations
   - CUDA?
   - multithreading?